Chemical Testing according REACH

 - Turkey: KKDIK (also Turkey REACH) became effective on December 23, 2017, pre-registrations must be made by December 31, 2020.

-- United Kingdom: The UK left the EU on 31 January 2020.
-The new UK chemicals regulatory framework, UK REACH, will come into force on 1 January 2021.
+- United Kingdom: The UK left the EU on 31 January 2020 (Brexit).
+The new UK chemicals regulatory framework, UK REACH, came into force on 1 January 2021.
 The Health and Safety Executive (HSE), will act as the UK Agency.
-The following transitional measures will apply:

 For more information about transition periods and information requirements, please click here.